pagopa/rtd-ms-transaction-filter/README.md

 The following section contains answers regarding common or noteworthy errors or questions, occurred during the configuration/execution process.

+#### Are there any example files?

+In ops_resources/example_files there are example for an input, panlist and output files, all without encryption, and under the configuration expected when calling the remote services (transactions with clear pan, and a pan list with the hashing already applied), the output is also defined without encryption, please refer to the guideline for further details on how to manage the input/output possibilities.

 #### Required Java Version

 The tested version for the batch acquirer is the latest patch for the 1.8, with preference to the Oracle version.